 Chen had just finished accompanying singer Zhang Yan on the piano when he attempted to tacitly refuse Feng’s request.
 Chen attempted to give all parties a face-saving way out of the predicament by saying it wasn’t convenient for the highheel wearing- Miao.
 When someone off-camera jokingly suggested that Miao just “gesticulate with her hands,” Chen swore at him.

-Eventually, under Feng’s insistance and with other men physically dragging Chen back to the piano, Miao performed the dance with Chen’s accompaniment.
+Eventually, under Feng’s insistence and with other men physically dragging Chen back to the piano, Miao performed the dance with Chen’s accompaniment.

 As much as this appears to be a mostly light-hearted disagreement without scandal, the incident provoked some netizens to criticize Feng and the men present (that even included actor Ge You) for pressuring Miao to do their bidding, an act that shows celebrities are susceptible to the same gender politics as the rest of society.